Intelligence at the Edge of Chaos: Background

 \subsection{Complexity Measures}

 Various complexity measures have been proposed to assess the behavior of dynamical systems.
-In this work, we employ the following measures: \begin{enumerate} \item \textbf{Lempel-Ziv Complexity} assesses the compressibility of a sequence by counting the number of unique substrings in the sequence \citep{lampel}. \item \textbf{Compression Complexity} quantifies how effectively a sequence can be compressed using a data compression algorithm such as Zlib \citep{Zlib}. \item \textbf{Lyapunov Exponent} gauges a system’s sensitivity to initial conditions.
+In this work, we employ the following measures: \begin{enumerate} \item \textbf{Lempel-Ziv Complexity} assesses the compressibility of a sequence by counting the number of unique substrings in the sequence~\citep{lampel}. \item \textbf{Compression Complexity} quantifies how effectively a sequence can be compressed using a data compression algorithm such as Zlib~\citep{Zlib}. \item \textbf{Lyapunov Exponent} gauges a system’s sensitivity to initial conditions.
 Higher Lyapunov exponents indicate that small variations in initial states result in rapidly diverging outcomes.
-We adopt the method proposed by \cite{holden_13_1986} for computing this metric. \item \textbf{Krylov Complexity} evaluates how information propagates in a system's Hilbert space, measuring how quickly an operator spans larger regions of the state space over time \citep{parker2019universal}. \item \textbf{Wolfram Classification} categorizes ECA rules into four categories based on behavior and complexity (see Section~\ref{sec:eca}). \end{enumerate}
+We adopt the method proposed by~\cite{holden_13_1986} for computing this metric. \item \textbf{Krylov Complexity} evaluates how information propagates in a system's Hilbert space, measuring how quickly an operator spans larger regions of the state space over time ~\citep{parker2019universal}. \item \textbf{Wolfram Classification} categorizes ECA rules into four categories based on behavior and complexity (see Section~\ref{sec:eca}). \end{enumerate}

 While these measures are correlated with one another, each measures different aspects of complexity.
 For most analyses, we focus on Lempel-Ziv Complexity and the Wolfram Classification.
-Additional complexity measures are shown for performance on downstream tasks (Section ~\ref{sec:downstream_results}).
+Performance on downstream tasks as a function of other complexity measures is shown in Appendix~\ref{appendix:other_complexity_measures}.